Introduction to CSS

 CSS stylesheets increase your website's adaptability and ensure that more visitors will be able to view your website in the way you intended.

 - Viewing options

-Another common web design concern is the increasing need to make websites available for different media.
-CSS can help you tackle this challenge by allowing the same markup page to be presented in different viewing styles, for example, you may create a separate stylesheet for print or for a mobile device.
+Another common web design concern is the increasing need to make websites available for different screen sizes.
+CSS can help you tackle this challenge by allowing the same markup page to be presented in different viewing styles, for example, you may create a separate stylesheet for a desktop or for a mobile device.

 But don't worry!
-We are here to help you learn the art of styling webpages step by step.
+We are here to help you learn the art of styling web pages step by step.
 Now, before we move on to our first look at CSS, check out the pictures below.
-With only HTML you can build pretty basic forms, but add a little CSS to it and you have a far better looking webpage at your service!
+With HTML you can build basic forms, but add a little CSS to it and you have a far better looking webpage at your service!